tyomaiva/first-rust-course/src/ownership.md

 ```

 ## Borrow checker
 We don't actually need an independent copy of `MyPoint` on every method call.
 (We get now in total 3 different copies of the same value!)
-What we really need is to read the value, how to do that? _Borrowing_ is the way to go.
+What we really need is only to read the value, how to do that? _Borrowing_ is the way to go.

 Borrow rules:
 + You can access a value without owning it.
 You are then _borrowing_ it, which basically means you have a reference (or a pointer, if we dig at lower level) to the value